catspeed-cc/invidious/README.md

 - custom freetube help page link text & url

 _You need to restart the service for these to take effect._

+## csp hack patch notes

+CSP hack changes the *c*ontent *s*ecurity *p*olicy from "'self'" to "http://mydomain.com https://*.mydomain.com".
+Only enable this if you have CSP errors when you inspect the video watch page.

 ## tokenmon patch notes (po_token and visitor_data)